Biola University: Schools

 Crowell School of Business is an undergraduate and graduate business school located in La Mirada, California, at Biola University.
 In 1993, the school was established as the fifth school of Biola University.
-In 2005, the school was renamed the Crowell School of Business after a donation from the Crowell family, who has deep ties to the history of Biola University.
-The late Donald Warren Crowell was the great-nephew of Lula Crowell, wife of Biola co-founder Lyman Stewart.
-The new building opened in 2007 to host both graduate and undergraduate classes.
+In 2005, the school was renamed the Crowell School of Business.

 Crowell offers a Master of Business Administration (MBA) and a Masters in Professional Accountancy (MPAcc), both of which can be obtained through a full-time or part-time schedule.
 Both programs are accredited through the Western Association of Schools and Colleges; the MBA program is also accredited by the Accreditation Council for Business Schools and Programs.
 The undergraduate program at Crowell offers majors in accounting and in business administration with emphasis in international business, management, marketing, marketing management and business analytics.
 The school offers a minor in business administration available to all undergraduates at Biola University.
 The undergraduate program boasts approximately four hundred students, making it the largest undergraduate program at Biola.

 The School of Education was established in 2007, originally started as the Education Department in 1952.
 It offers biblically integrated courses and programs that exist to train those who desire to make an impact as educators and administrators in public, private, homeschool, charter and international schools.
 At the undergraduate level, the School of Education is home to the elementary education, multidisciplinary majors and liberal studies, which consistently rank among the most popular undergraduate majors at Biola.
-At the graduate level, the School of Education offers Master of Arts in Teaching and Master of Arts in Education programs, which can be tailored to meet the individual interests of new and experienced teachers alike.
-The School of Education also offers a state-accredited teacher preparation program, which offers teaching credentials at both the graduate and undergraduate levels.
+At the graduate level, the School of Education offers Master of Arts in Teaching and Master of Arts in Education programs.

-All undergraduate students are required to take 30 units of Bible classes, regardless of their major, resulting in a minor in theological and biblical studies.
-The mission of Biola University is "biblically centered education, scholarship, and service—equipping men and women in mind and character to impact the world for the Lord Jesus Christ."
+All undergraduate students are required to take 30 units of Bible classes, regardless of their major.

-In its 2017 college rankings, U.S. News & World Report ranked Biola in its "Best National Universities" category, ranking Biola 159 out of 311 national universities.
+In its 2017 college rankings, U.S. News & World Report placed Biola in its "Best National Universities" category, ranking Biola 159 out of 311 national universities.
 Biola was one of only two national universities in the Council for Christian Colleges and Universities (CCCU) to be included in the first tier.
-In 2013 Biola was listed as one of nineteen "up-and-coming" national universities by U.S. News.
-In 2017 Niche ranked Biola as #33 of 364 best Christian colleges in America and #11 of 90 safest college campuses in California.
+In 2013, Biola was listed as one of nineteen "up-and-coming" national universities by U.S. News.
+In 2017, Niche ranked Biola as #33 of 364 best Christian colleges in America and #11 of 90 safest college campuses in California.